Research Associate, Dhaka University (2017-2023)

 Students' Perceptions about CLT in EFL Context at the Higher Secondary Level of Education in Bangladesh

-This mixed-methods study explores students’ perceptions of Communicative Language Teaching (CLT) in higher-secondary EFL classrooms in Bangladesh.
-Based on a 30-student questionnaire and three classroom observations, it finds that many students treat CLT instrumentally (to get grades), weaker learners struggle with PPP tasks, and key barriers include cultural differences, limited vocabulary, anxiety, and grammar-focused assessments.
-The study recommends creating supportive, culturally sensitive CLT classrooms, shifting to communication-based exams, and using interactive, motivating activities and locally relevant textbooks; results are preliminary due to a small, pandemic-constrained sample.
+This mixed-methods study explores students’ perceptions of CLT in higher-secondary EFL classrooms in Bangladesh.
+It finds that many learners treat CLT instrumentally (primarily as a means to get high grades), weaker students struggle with traditional PPP (Presentation, Practice, Production) tasks, and key barriers include cultural norms, limited vocabulary, anxiety, and grammar-focused exams.
+The study recommends creating supportive, culturally sensitive CLT environments, shifting to communication-based assessments, and using interactive, locally relevant materials to boost learner engagement.
+It notes that findings are preliminary due to the small, pandemic-constrained sample size.

 Technology in Language Use, Language Teaching, and Language Learning